Misinformation in the Gaza war: Public diplomacy of Israel

 The public diplomacy of Israel, known as hasbara, is the country's efforts to communicate directly with citizens of other nations to inform and influence their perceptions, with the aim of garnering support or tolerance for the Israeli government's strategic objectives.
 Hasbara was formally introduced to the Zionist vocabulary by Nahum Sokolow.
 Hasbara (הַסְבָּרָה) has no direct English translation, but roughly means "explaining".
 It is a communicative strategy that "seeks to explain actions, whether or not they are justified".
 As it focuses on providing explanations about one's actions, hasbara has been called a "reactive and event-driven approach".
 In 2003, Ron Schleifer called hasbara "a positive-sounding synonym for 'propaganda'".

 During the Gaza war, the Israeli government and Israeli cyber companies have deployed artificial intelligence (AI) tools and bot farms to spread disinformation and graphic, emotionally charged and false propaganda.
 In The Intercept, investigative journalist Jeremy Scahill wrote, "At the center of Israel’s information warfare campaign is a tactical mission to dehumanize Palestinians and to flood the public discourse with a stream of false, unsubstantiated, and unverifiable allegations."
 He added that "Israel’s hasbara campaign is reminiscent of the Bush administration’s monthslong carnival of lies, sanitized and promoted by major media outlets, about alleged weapons of mass destruction in Iraq."
 Writing for openDemocracy, British academic Paul Rogers stated, "Israel must maintain the pretence of an orderly war with few civilians killed.
 Netanyahu's government is lying, but it would be naive to expect otherwise.
 Lying is what many powerful states routinely do, particularly in wartime."

-In June 2024, Israel's Ministry of Diaspora Affairs was revealed to have paid $2 million to Israeli political consulting firm Stoic, to conduct a social media campaign, fueled by fake accounts and often employing misinformation, targeting American Congresspeople, with a focus on Democratic and African-American members of the House of Representatives.
-Websites were also created to provide young, progressive Americans with Gaza news with a pro-Israel spin.